The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: slate.com)

-If you're a fan of instant ramen, the Cup Noodles Museum is a must-visit.
-There, you can learn about the history of this beloved Japanese staple and even create your own customized cup noodles to take home as a souvenir.
+Instant ramen fans should definitely visit the Cup Noodles Museum.
+Here, you can learn about the history of this beloved Japanese staple and even create your own customized cup noodles to take home as a souvenir from your Japan trip.

 4. Fukuoka